Comment on page

 Students will get first-hand experience in informatics and computing that reveal opportunities in the field and engage a more realistic process that exposes the interdisciplinary nature of industry.
 Each student will begin to develop his or her unique voice in technology and see the potential for influencing the world.
 Also, students will prepare for the realities of working in the digital economy and build skills in the areas less susceptible to automation.
 They will...

-Increase their intuition, confidence, and curiosity; solving problems using a ‘design, build and test’ pattern common with scientific thinking, creative thinking, and critical thinking.
+- Increase their intuition, confidence, and curiosity; solving problems using a patterns common with scientific thinking, design thinking, and critical thinking.

 Interested in learning more?
 Are you ready to start or join a project collaboration and offer your insight and passion to improve learning experiences for students?
 Begin by contacting Vicki Daugherty.